abooij/wiwikwlhott/index.md

 Types as spaces
 ---

-There are (at least) two different notion of "space" and (at least) two different "circles".
+There are (at least) two different notions of "space" and (at least) two different "circles".

 First of all, every type is _thought of_ as a space: and so the HIT